-This product has a 3 year warranty.
-We will put right or replace any meter which is faulty because of bad workmanship or materials.
+This product has a 2 year warranty.
+We will put right or replace any display which is faulty because of bad workmanship or materials.
 This warranty does not cover damage caused by misuse or accident.

-If you return a unit for repair, you must fill in the RMA form on our website, please include a detailed description of the problem, and the name of a contact who we can refer to for any questions.
+If you return a unit for repair, please include a detailed description of the problem, and the name of a contact who we can refer to for any questions.
 Please mark for the attention of the QA Department.